Winn Schwartau

-Winn Schwartau (born July 1, 1952) is computer security analyst who focuses on internet security, internet privacy, infowar, cyber-terrorism and related topics.
+Winn Schwartau (born July 1, 1952) is a computer security analyst who focuses on internet security, internet privacy, infowar, cyber-terrorism and related topics.

-Schwartau coined the term "Electronic Pearl Harbor" while testifying before Congress in 1991,.
+Schwartau coined the term "Electronic Pearl Harbor" while testifying before Congress in 1991.
 Schwartau has published several books.

 In 2002, Schwartau was honored as a “Power Thinker” and one of the 50 most powerful people in networking by Network World.
 In 2008, he was voted one of the 25 Most Influential People in the Security Industry by Security Magazine.

 Early life

 Winn is the son of audio engineer and producer Bill Schwartau and Mary Caroline Bell, the first female audio engineer at NBC during World War II.
 At 16, he began his professional audio-video career and worked at studios including Mirasound Studios in New York, A&R Recording with Phil Ramone, The Hit Factory, Electric Lady Studios.
 He engineered 96 live concert broadcasts from The Lone Star Cafe 1978-1981.